2587 words

 Tradeoffs#

-A single supply chain incident triage with forensic retention starts at USD 25,000.
-An SBOM attestation audit finding in an enterprise downstream consumer, delivered to a sales engineer three days before contract signing, kills deals in the high six figures.
+A supply chain incident response engagement — forensics, containment, downstream notification — costs multiples more than a preventive hardening program’s entire first-year budget.
+An SBOM attestation audit finding inside an enterprise procurement cycle can delay or kill multi-year contracts.
 The asymmetry is the argument.
 The Codecov bash uploader compromise in 2021 exposed credentials from customer CI environments across a two-month window before detection, through a single injected line of shell.
 Shell script, not container.
 Propagation graph identical to a signed-nothing Docker image today.

 The breaking release in Phase 3 costs a migration window, a v1-maintenance floating tag, and a migration guide in the README.
 Downstream teams can pin to v1-maintenance while they budget for a container base image bump.